telerik/xaml-docs/controls/radgridview/export/how-to/modify-exported-content.md

 # Modify RadGridView`s Content Before Exporting

-As of __Q1 2016__, we have introduced two new extension methods related to the exporting of RadGridView - *ExportToWorkBook()* and *ExportToRadFixedDocument()*.
+In __R1 2016__, we have introduced two new extension methods related to the exporting of RadGridView - *ExportToWorkBook()* and *ExportToRadFixedDocument()*.
 You can use them if you need to modify the content of the exported RadGridView and avoid styling the document manually.

 __Assembly References__